pavana26/PhonewordsChallenge/README.md

 $ java -jar  -Ddictionary="PATH TO CUSTOM DICTIONARY FILE" -Dnumberfile="PATH TO THE FILE WHICH CONTAINS NUMBERS" build/libs/PhonewordsChallenge.jar

-dictionary - parameter helps to set the path of dictionary file numberfile - paramter helps to set input file which contain numbers.
+dictionary - parameter sets the path of dictionary file numberfile - paramter sets input file which contain numbers.

 Sample Input and output: